AiMiDi/C4D_MMD_Tool/README.md

 ​		7.
 Fixed some actions importing problems.

+**version 0.3.9.1**

+​		1.
+Fixed the problem of stuck animation after import.

+​		2.
+Fix some possible memory leaks.

 ## usage

 1.Select the corresponding version of the plugin and place it in the plugins folder under the Cinema 4D installation directory.